jxtngx/ib-interface/README.md

 ## Example

 > [!IMPORTANT]
-> a running TWS instance is needed to connect to the API
+> a running TWS or Gateway instance is needed to connect to the API

 > [!IMPORTANT]
 > Make sure the [API port is enabled](https://ibkrcampus.com/campus/ibkr-api-page/twsapi-doc/#tws-config-api) and 'Download open orders on connection' is checked.